Madoff Settlement in the Works: $7 B. On the Line

 A huge settlement of claims by Madoff trustee Irving Picard is in the works, according to The New York Times.

 A huge settlement of claims by Madoff trustee Irving Picard is in the works, according to The New York Times.
-Mr. Picard’s legal rampage has ensnared the New York Mets, HSBC, JPMorgan Chase and scores of others, and now he looks ready to add $7 billion to the Bernie Madoff victims’ kitty.
+Mr. Picard’s legal rampage has ensnared the New York Mets, HSBC, JPMorgan Chase and scores of others, and now he looks ready to add $7 billion to the bernie madoff victims’ kitty.

 The investor who’s fallen into Mr. Picard’s crosshairs, Jeffry Picower, was a talented money manager, generating $2 billion in returns while banking with Goldman Sachs.
 So it’s a little odd, contends Mr. Picard, that Mr. Picower didn’t seem to smell anything fishy about the Madoff fund.
 Says The Times: